-Money oversees the majority of activities individuals intend to fulfill in their daily lives.
-By taking coins or paper money, fiat currencies can operate as legal payment tools regulated by a government.
+Money oversees most activities individuals intend to fulfill in their daily lives.
+A government can regulate fiat currencies by taking coins or paper money as legal payment tools.
 Cryptocurrencies began to feature in the market more than a decade ago to replace the traditional financial system with an advanced mode of transacting.

 Despite uplifting most users’ lives and living standards, digital and fiat currencies portray specific impacts in the global environment.
 Generally, the environmental conservation topic surrounds common natural causes.
 Thus, they include pollution and the solutions we implement when minting and maintaining money in circulation.

-Bearing that in mind, we set out to uncover the most eco-friendly alternative between fiat and cryptocurrencies, with minimal harm to the environment.
+Bearing that in mind, we uncovered the most eco-friendly alternative between fiat and cryptocurrencies, with minimal environmental harm.

 General View of Fiat Currencies on the Environment

-Environmental sustainability today is highly reliant on the type of monetary system ruling a country.
-Fiat currencies are most often under government regulation, meaning that any decision made by those in power, whether destructive or beneficial.
+Environmental sustainability today relies heavily on the type of monetary system ruling a country.
+Fiat currencies are often under government regulation, meaning any decision those in power make, whether destructive or beneficial.
 As such, it will directly impact environmental status.
-For instance, in recessions, the USA spends enormous resources to revive the amount of wealth lost during that period.
+For instance, the USA spends enormous resources in recessions to revive the wealth lost during that period.

-Among the resources bound to be used include a vast amount of carbon that the Federal Reserve needs to create money.
+The resources bound to be used are a vast amount of carbon that the Federal Reserve needs to create money.
 Following the recession situation in 2008, carbon worth 16,500TW/h was destroyed.
-Moreover, this was without adding to the other 15 previous recessions that the USA has gone through.
+Moreover, this was without adding to the other 15 previous recessions the USA has gone through.

-Processing a coin from raw ore to the minting procedure presents certain negative impacts on the environment.
+Processing a coin from raw ore to the minting procedure negatively impacts the environment.
 Smelting the metal composition of metals such as zinc and copper causes direct harmful emissions and incurs governments more money to process these coins.
 Some countries, including Canada, Brazil, and Finland, moved to eliminate coins because of their rising manufacturing cost compared to face value.

 This process generates byproducts such as sulfur dioxide, which, to some extent, may pose respiratory complications.
-Thus, while coins may represent financial value or symbolize cultural value to collectors, their actual production process drifts away from adopting greener solutions.
+Thus, while coins may represent financial value or symbolize cultural value to collectors, their actual production process needs to shift away from adopting greener solutions.

 What About Cryptocurrencies?

 Cryptocurrencies are classified as digital representations of money which run on blockchains.
-Depending on the consensus mechanism employed, digital currencies can show different effects on the global ecosystem.
+Depending on the consensus mechanism employed, digital currencies can affect the global ecosystem differently.

 Proof of Work Cryptocurrencies

-While Bitcoin may be a profitable digital asset to invest in, its carbon emission rates violate the global fight against climate change.
+While Bitcoin may be a profitable digital asset, its carbon emission rates violate the global fight against climate change.
 For example, the Cambridge Bitcoin Electricity Consumption data suggests that Bitcoin consumes about 148TWh in a year.
-That energy level surpasses countries such as the Netherlands or Sweden have in terms of consumption.
+That energy level surpasses countries such as the Netherlands or Sweden in terms of consumption.
 Another study points out that Bitcoin mining in China alone could emit 130 million metric tons of carbon by 2024.

 Therefore, PoW cryptos and processes can release harmful substances that lead to global warming or respiratory illnesses.
 At the same time, it can be a wake-up call to energy producers, particularly solar energy suppliers, to sell any excess energy they generate.